oveleon/contao-glossary-bundle/README.md

 ![](https://www.oveleon.de/share/github-assets/contao-glossary-bundle/frontend/loadingAnimation.png)

-*Enabling 'showLoadingAnimation' shows an empty hovercard until content is fetched*
+*Enabling 'showLoadingAnimation' shows an empty hovercard until content is loaded*

 ## Support
 > We **only provide support** for **bugs, and feature requests**; please only post issues about these two topics.